The Basics of Gardening for the Patriot in You

 Planting seeds is fun, but it can be confusing when they first sprout out of the ground.
 The problem is that most new plants and herbs look alike when they are young.
 To avoid any mistakes, place labels on each row of seeds that you plant, and you will always know the ones that thrive and the others that never sprout.

 4. Use water mindfully.

 One of the mistakes that most beginner gardeners make is to soak the soil as if it was a riverbank.
 Depending on the plants that you sow, remember that there are vegetables that like water, and herbs that only want a small amount of it.
 You will need to consider each plant’s watering preferences and water plants moderately.

 5. Remove weeds and parasites regularly.

 Urban gardening is fun, but it also requires constant care and attention.
-Some of your biggest enemies are weeds, worms, and other parasites that may prevent your plants from thriving.
-You will have to perform regular checks and ensure that the vegetables and herbs you grow are always healthy and growing in a moist and sunlit environment.
+Some of your biggest enemies are annual weeds, worms, and other parasites that may prevent your plants from thriving.
+You will have to perform regular checks and ensure that the vegetable crops and herbs you grow are always healthy and growing in a moist and sunlit environment.
 Also check for seed heads from your plants so that you can build a supply for your next round of growth.

 Benefits of Patriot City Horticulture

 First-time urban gardeners may be oblivious to the benefits of city gardening.
-However, seasoned patriots know that planting herbs and vegetables in the city has essential advantages, such as:
+However, seasoned patriots know that planting herbs and vegetables in the city has essential advantages.
+Here are our urban gardening tips: